-In this step, you'll create an NSX-T cloud account and associate it with an vCenter cloud account.
+In this example, you'll create an NSX-T cloud account and associate it with a vCenter cloud account.

-After you associate your NSX endpoint to a vCenter endpoint, additional options are available on the Network Policies tab, where you can define an external network for outbound access.
+After you associate your NSX endpoint to a vCenter endpoint, additional options are available on the Network Policies tab.

 - Go to .

-- Click New Cloud Account, select NSX-T, and enter values.
+- Click Add Cloud Account, select NSX-T, and enter values.

-Sample values and supporting information is provided in the following table.
+Sample values and supporting information are provided in the following table.